 When vetting independent providers, be sure to request references and perform a thorough background check.
 During the interview, provide a list of your needs so the caregiver knows whether they can perform those tasks.

 How Much Does Personal Home Care Cost?

-The cost of personal home care varies greatly depending on the nature (non-medical vs. medical) and frequency of care.
+The cost of personal home care services varies greatly depending on the nature (non-medical vs. medical) and frequency of care.
 According to a 2019 survey, the national average for home healthcare is over $4,000 a month.